Death of Sonja Engelbrecht: Disappearance

-Monday, April 10
+Monday, 10 April

-Engelbrecht did not plan to go out on April 10; however, she spontaneously changed her mind when a former schoolmate invited her to the pub Zum Vollmond.
+Engelbrecht did not plan to go out on 10 April; however, she spontaneously changed her mind when a former schoolmate invited her to the pub Zum Vollmond.
 This pub was frequented by a younger audience interested in Independent, Wave and Punk music styles.
 Despite it being a Monday, Engelbrecht did not have to attend classes next day due to her vocational school being on spring break during Holy Week.

 At 9.15 p.m., Engelbrecht met with the friend at Munich Central Station.
 From there, the two took the U1 subway line to the Stiglmaierplatz.
 They then walked to the pub Zum Vollmond in the Schleißheimer Straße where they arrived at around 9.40 p.m.
 At the pub, they met two acquaintances by chance and the four of them then spent some time together.

-Tuesday, April 11
+Tuesday, 11 April

-Engelbrecht was last seen by a witness on April 11, 1995 at 2:28 a.m. at Munich's Stiglmaierplatz (shown here in 1990).
+Engelbrecht was last seen by a witness on April 11, 1995 at 2:28 a.m. at Stiglmaierplatz (shown here in 1990).

 At some point after midnight, the group decided to continue the night in the apartment of one of those acquaintances.
 This apartment was situated in the nearby Schellingstraße.
 Around two a.m., Engelbrecht and her friend left this apartment.
 They walked back to the Stiglmaierplatz, which is a hub for a number of Munich's public transport lines.
 Engelbrecht wanted to call her sister to pick her up and drive her home, whereas her friend wanted to take the tram home.
 They arrived at Stiglmaierplatz at 2.28 a.m. and approached a telephone booth.
 However, when her companion saw the tram line N20 arriving, he gave her his phone card and quickly departed for the streetcar.
 Engelbrecht was left alone and was not seen or heard from after that.